Essay-Word-Changer/.github/profile/README.md

 - 🖥️ OS: Windows 10 or Windows 11
 - 📦 Size: Lightweight — works on all modern machines
-- 🔒 HWID Spoofer-Compatible: Fully offline, with no tracking or internet pings

-> Essay Word Changer is ideal for users working in restricted environments or alongside spoofing tools where stealth is required.

 ---

 ## 📚 Who Is It For?

 - 🎓 **Students** – Improve your essays, reports, and research papers
 - 👩‍🏫 **Teachers & Tutors** – Help students rewrite smarter, not harder
 - ✍️ **Freelance Writers** – Polish blogs, whitepapers, and articles
 - 🌐 **ESL Writers** – Sound fluent, natural, and academic
 - 🤖 **AI Users** – Make your ChatGPT or Copilot content more human and original
-- 🕵️ **HWID Spoofer Users** – Ensure undetectable rewrites on sensitive systems

 ---